 This section, with few exceptions, is the one that professors care about the most.
 And for good reason: the discussion explains what it all means, whether the hypothesis was right or wrong, and what should be done about it.
 The discussion should compliment and be enhanced by the introduction—almost as if the sections in between were simply one giant footnote and now the narrative can continue again.
 This section should also discuss the weaknesses in the experimental design (but don’t list small sample size as a factor—I’m looking at you psych people!) and future experiments that could address those weaknesses or take the results one step further.
 There is a lot of freedom in writing the discussion, students should make good use of it.

-I highly recommend Refworks.
-Make sure the student asks the professor (if it is unclear) what citation format he/she prefers.
+I highly recommend Refworks to organize citations.
+Make sure the student asks the professor (if it is unclear) what citation format they prefer.

 Tables and Figures